-I know it’s easy to get out there and want to get everything done (especially as the tasks can seem endless!).
-I’ve certainly been guilty in the past of pushing through some low back pain to get some extra weeding finished, then had a severe flare for a week!
-It’s much better to prevent flares and enjoy your time out in the garden with less effects afterwards.
+It’s easy to get out there and want to get everything done (especially as the tasks can seem endless!) but it’s much better to prevent flares and enjoy your time out in the garden with less effects afterwards.

 The Benefits of Gardening: Improving your Mobility

 There are lots of movements you do in the garden that can help improve or maintain your mobility, for example:

 - Bending down to weed a border or plant something

 - Pruning plants overhead and tying plants to trellis and canes

 Again, you can mix these activities up so you’re using different areas of your body.

 The Benefits of Gardening: Improving your Strength